Aragon-Robotics-Team/calgames-2021/docs/config.md

 }
 ```

-Also, use the `kName` naming convention for naming constants (from the google coding style guide and its what wpilib uses).
+Also, use the `kName` naming convention for naming constants (from the google coding style guide and it's what wpilib uses).